jaclu/tmux-keybtest/README.md

 right terminal, or if you already have decided it can show you what keys are available to use.

-If your terminal binds some keys, they will not be detected by tmux, sometims you can disable your terminals usage of a key that you would prefer to send to tmux.
+If your Operating System or terminal binds some keys, they will not be detected by tmux, sometims you can disable such usages of a key that you would prefer to send to tmux.

  I have only defined US-keyb keys, contributions for other keys